florin-git/The-Power-of-Noise/README.md

 #### Gold & Distracting/Random

 This configuration aims to replicate the first two tables of the paper, exploring how the inclusion of gold documents and distracting/random documents affects the performance.
 The script `src/generate_answers_llm.py` is used to manage this setup.
-For instance, to reproduce a scenario `Far` where the gold document is positioned last in a context of seven documents (one gold and six *distracting*), the script below can be run for Llama-2-7b-chat :
+For instance, to reproduce a scenario `Near` where the gold document is positioned last in a context of seven documents (one gold and six *distracting*), the script below can be run for Llama-2-7b-chat :
 ```
 python src/generate_answers_llm.py \
     --output_dir data/gen_res \